 Appreciate it.

-Uh let's say hi to Lee is in Arizona.
+Let's say hi to Leah's in Arizona.

-Hey Lee, how are you?
+Hey, Lee, how are you?

 Glad you called.

-Yes, uh, good afternoon, Sean.
+Good afternoon, Sean.

 I have a question for you.

-Um it's very obvious to me that, and probably to a decent amount of people, that he can barely put a sentence together.
+It's very obvious to me that, and probably to a decent amount of people, that he can barely put a sentence together.

-Oh, they make sure that he didn't.
+Oh, they make sure that he gets it.

 The weak, the frail, the cognitively struggling Joe Biden.

-Um there's nothing normal about how Joe is acting.
+There's nothing normal about how Joe is acting.

 He, you know, there's nothing normal about this last campaign.